roadiz/docs/developer/forms/custom_forms.rst

 Building custom forms
 =====================

-Building a custom is look like a node building but it's a lot more simple!
+Building a custom form looks like building a node but it is a lot simpler!
-Let's have a look on structure image.
+Let's have a look at structure image.

 .. image:: ./img/custom-form.*
     :align: center

-When you create custom form you add some question.
+After creating a custom form, you add some question.
 The questions are the CustomFormField type.

 The answer is saved in two entities:
     - in CustomFormAnswer